 Komax as the Cornerstone

 Our Komax machine has become a cornerstone of our process control efforts.
-Design Ready Controls will continue the push for advanced automation, helping us achieve both the efficiencies of mass production and the quality of customized designs.
+Design Ready Controls will continue the push for advanced automation, helping us achieve both the efficiencies and quality of mass production.